core-wg/comi/draft-ietf-core-comi.md

 |  a    |  Return all descendant data nodes  |
 {: align="left"}

-This parameter is only allowed for GET and FETCH methods on datastore and data node resources.
+This option is only allowed for GET and FETCH methods on datastore and data node resources.
 A 4.02 (Bad Option) error is returned if used for other methods or resource types.